moonrepo/moon/docs/task.md

 ## Targets

-A target is an identifier that pairs a project to an owned task, in the format of "project_id:task_name".
+A target is an identifier that pairs a project to an owned task, in the format of "project_id:task_id".
 Targets are used by terminal commands...

 ```shell
 $ mono run project:build